Liveaboard boats for the single traveller with single berth cabins

-If you're travelling alone and you're looking to explore the underwater world of the Galapagos Islands, a liveaboard dive boat with single cabins is the way to go.
+If you’re travelling alone and you’re looking to explore the islands of Galapagos or the underwater world of the Galapagos Islands, a liveaboard boat with single, twin or triple cabins is the way to go.

-- Galapagos dive liveaboards with single beds in shared rooms.
+- Galapagos liveaboards with single beds in shared rooms – either twin or triple.

 You may prefer to have your own private cabin with a single bed.
-But you may alternatively prefer to share with another single diver in a room with more than one single bed.
+But you may alternatively prefer to share with another solo diver or single traveller in a room with more than one single bed.

-Let's take a look at the Galapagos dive liveaboards available in both scenarios:
+Let’s take a look at the Galapagos dive and non-dive liveaboards available in both scenarios:

-The following Galapagos liveaboards all have single berth cabins, which are especially suited for solo divers.
+The following Galapagos liveaboards all have single berth cabins, which are especially suited for solo travelers.

 - Mary Anne Cruise Ship – Rated Good and 7.7 out of 10, with 4 stars.
 A 52 metre (171 feet) sailing ship designed for up to 24 guests.
 She offers 6 single cabins for solo divers to enjoy the Galapagos islands.

 - Endemic Cruise Ship – Rated Exceptional and 10 out of 10, with 5 stars.
 A 35 metre (115 feet) twin hulled dive liveaboard.
 She offers one single cabin for a solo diver or for a child for scuba diving families.